abuicke/tarot/minor arcana/swords/Ace of Swords.md

 ### Reversed

-1) False seeing; a false sense of spiritual elevation and clarity; *Luciferic* spiritual insight.
+1) False seeing, a false sense of spiritual elevation and clarity; *Luciferic* spiritual insight.